 On the property and farm

-- Learned more about the property’s soil through site-wide soil testing;
+- Learned more about the property’s soil quality through site-wide testing;

-- Worked to protect wetlands by maintaining natural water flow;
+- Protected wetlands by maintaining natural water flow;

-- Installed a log-slice stepping path around the edge gardens in the yard that’s beautiful, functional, and made solely of material from fallen trees;
+- Installed a log-slice stepping path around the edge gardens of the yard that’s beautiful, functional, and made solely of material from fallen trees;

 - Started a food-grade shiitake mushroom farm by harvesting 150+ logs from downed trees;

-- Developed a chicken program, enabling the owners to donate dozens of eggs per week to our Grow food for good program;
+- Developed a chicken program, enabling weekly donations of dozens of eggs to the Grow food for good program;

-- Began an onsite composting program for food scraps and chicken waste;
+- Created an onsite composting program for kitchen scraps and chicken waste;

 - Connected with second-hand sources that enabled furnishing the home sustainably and on a budget;

-- Installed many sustainable environmentally-friendly systems including solar, composting, occupancy sensor lighting, robot lawn mowing, and smart thermostats — all of which serve to save money, use resources in an intelligent and caring way, and conserve energy;
+- Installed sustainable environmentally-friendly systems including solar, composting, occupancy sensor lighting, and smart thermostats — all of which saved money, used resources in an intelligent and caring way, and conserved energy;

 In the community